railsmachine/moonshine_redis/README.md

 * <tt>script/plugin install git://github.com/railsmachine/moonshine_redis.git</tt>
 * Configure settings if needed.
 You may specify:
   * Package architecture.
 Default is amd64.
   * Version.
-Default is 2.0.1-2.
-Versions are those as determined by Debian in [this repo](http://http.us.debian.org/debian/pool/main/r/redis/).
+Default is 2.4.17, but should work fine with 2.6+
   * <tt>enable_on_boot</tt> in case you want to disable starting the service on boot at system-level (useful if you want god to do it instead, for instance).
     Default is true.